-Collecting data from customer activity and ask them to fill small bits of necessary information in a form.
+Collecting data from customer activity and ask them to fill small bits of the necessary information in a form.
 Without relevance, your customers will find your loyalty program useless and spammy.

-For example, McDonald’s send the bill printed on the back end of some coupons on every purchase.
+For example, McDonald’s sends the bill printed on the back end of some coupons on every purchase.
 But I end up tossing them all in the trash because none of those combos are for me.
 They are intended for large parties; I would never even need those combos.

 - Create niche-based tiers in your loyalty programs to differentiate them from other loyalty programs.

 This gives your customers a continued reward for their consistent loyalty.
 Give them surprise loyalty points but don’t mention anything about these points before or during loyalty program sign up.

 - Make sure your rewards are at a level that customers can actually attain

 If they keep buying from you, they would expect great rewards sooner rather than later.
 By keeping unrealistic levels for loyalty programs, brands end up frustrating the customers and driving them away.

 - Keep loyalty programs accessible on all mobile devices.